Queens College, City University of New York: Athletics

 The Queens College Men's Basketball team.
 QC and College of Staten Island are the only CUNY schools to participate in NCAA Division II sports.

 Queens College's athletic teams are the Knights.
 The college is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the East Coast Conference (ECC, formerly known as the New York Collegiate Athletic Conference until after the 2005–06 school year) since the 1989–90 academic year.
 The Knights previously competed in the City University of New York Athletic Conference (CUNYAC) at the Division III level from 1978 to 1980.

-Queens College competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and track & field; while women's sports include basketball, cross country, dance, soccer, softball, swimming & diving, tennis, track & field and volleyball.
+Queens College competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, tennis and track & field; women's sports include basketball, cross country, dance, soccer, softball, swimming & diving, tennis, track & field and volleyball.
 The longest running among these programs are the men's basketball and baseball teams.